The Minneapolis Millerettes

 https://www.newspapers.com/clip/106080759/

-On September 6, 1944 the Minneapolis Millerettes played their final games, splitting a double header with the Milwaukee Chicks winning game one, 4-1, losing game two, 6-4.
+On September 6, 1944 the Minneapolis Millerettes played their final games, splitting a double header with the Milwaukee Chicks winning game one, 4-1, and losing game two, 6-4.
 The team finished with a final record of 45-72.
 (23-36 first half, 22-36 second half)

 MORE PHOTOS